FractalLotus/Data-QuickMemoPlus-Reader/README.md

 from the Json file.

-If the filename of the lqm file contains the original timestamp then that is placed in a text header int the text along with the category name.
+If the filename of the lqm file contains the original timestamp then that is placed in a text header in the text along with the category name.
 The header can be disabled by setting the package variable `$IncludeHeader` to false.

 The following functions are available: